TheBrotherFromASouthernMother/blackswhoengineer/README.md

 Make sure that the account provided is following at least one account and that Twitter ID on line 9 is in quotes.

+### Nomination

+In order to facilitate the nominations of new engineers to follow, the nominate page allows users to send a DM directly to the twitter account of your choice.

+On line 16 of the `nominate.js` file, replace the variable `twitterIdForFollowingList` with the twitter id of your desired account.

 ### Install dependencies

 If you're new to development, start by installing [Homebrew](https://brew.sh/), a macOS package manager.
 Paste the following command in your terminal.